-Interest income and other, net increased \$0.1 million from 2011 to 2010.
+Interest income and other, net increased by approximately \$0.1 million during the three months ended June 30, 2011 as compared to the three months ended June 30, 2010.
 This increase was primarily driven by an increase in investment income due to our higher cash and marketable securities balances resulting from our July 2010 fundraise.